will-terra/users-manager/backend/README.md

 - POST `/api/v1/sign_in` — sign in (returns JWT and redirect path)
 - GET `/api/v1/users` — admin-only user listing
 - POST `/api/v1/user_imports` — upload or provide a remote URL to create a `UserImport`

-If you need additional details (CI configuration, alternative queue adapters, or S3 setup), I can add them or create a small setup script to automate local setup.